opf/openproject/docs/user-guide/projects/project-lists/README.md

 You can use the Project overview page to **create a multi-project status dashboard** if you include your own [project attributes](../../../system-admin-guide/projects/project-attributes), e.g. custom status options, project duration or any relevant project information.

+> [!NOTE]
-> **Please note:** Project attributes are an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.
+> Project attributes are an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.

 Each project is displayed in a single line, starting with the **Favorite** column, marking favorite projects.
 For the the fields where the text is too long to be displayed completely, please use the **Expand** icon.